 I want to tell him that I don’t feel emotionally safe, but I don’t know how to say it without being misunderstood.
 He said he has had a lot of counseling about his issues and that is just how he is.
 So I don’t know if he will actually understand what I mean about feeling emotionally safe.
 Any suggestions?
 Or do you think this is not something that can be resolved and I’m just setting myself up for more pain?
 I get so confused by him…is that what it means to be “put off balance”.

 The bottom line is that relationship clearly doesn’t feel good, despite your efforts to to to communicate your needs.
 I wonder at what point you would decide you deserve more.
 If you love him and truly want it to work, counseling would be recommended.
 If he can’t hear what it’s like for you to be on this ride with him and sticks with the “been there, done that attitude” regarding counseling (which doesn’t even make sense as your relationship is entirely different than the other), then you’re left deciding whether or not you’re getting your needs met with him or you might be better off finding someone with the ability to be “all in.”
 Your emotional IQ appears to be higher than his.
 This is not uncommon, where one partner doesn’t have the same level of awareness or communication skills as the other.
 It’s not to say that this can’t be learned but this requires two willing participants.

 You deserve to be with a man who responds appropriately when you express your hurt and doesn’t throw it back on you.
-Maybe it’s this one but not looking good.
+Maybe it’s this one but so for it’s not looking good.
 It’s a matter of how much patience and time you want to put into this situation.
 Some relationships are just best moved on from.

 Need advice?
 Lisa no longer accepts relationship questions to Ask Lisa but consider her Relationship Consultation service for educational feedback and thoughts on plans moving forward.